ksob/winci-server/README.md

 winci-server
 ============

-Important notice: Files for this project will be submited later today

 [WinCI] Provides ready made setup of Jenkins CI under Windows together with scripts automating integration with continuous deployment pipeline popular in Agile world.

 Install
 =======

+First download WinCI-server from: http://rubyforge.org/projects/ksob/

-First you will need to supply yourself with the following software:
+Then you will need to supply yourself with the following software:
-	Ruby 1.8.X  (can be obtained from here: http://rubyinstaller.org/downloads/) DevKit		(can be obtained from here: http://rubyinstaller.org/downloads/) PortableGit (can be obtained from here: http://code.google.com/p/msysgit/)
+	Ruby 1.8.X   (can be obtained here: http://rubyinstaller.org/downloads/) DevKit		 (can be obtained here: http://rubyinstaller.org/downloads/)
+	PortableGit  (can be obtained here: http://code.google.com/p/msysgit/)
   Note: WinCI-server could also work with other editions or versions of the software listed above although it has not been tested.

-Then unpack all three of them into the following directories accordingly:
+Then unpack all three of them into the following directories of WinCI-server accordingly:
 	fixtures/Ruby
 	fixtures/DevKit
 	fixtures/PortableGit